SP23-CSCE482/tennis_tracker_sprint_1/README.md

 ## Introduction ##

 Our team is creating an application that will help determine if a ball lands in or out in a match of tennis.
 By using this application tennis players will have access to an accessible way to track tennis balls.
-By setting up their phones on a tripod watching the tennis match and having access to the web application, the system will work.
+By setting up their webcam on a tripod watching the tennis match and having access to the web application, the system will work.

 ## Requirements ##